 April: A third office of Raymond James Financial Services, Inc. opened inside the banking center at 2141 N. State Street, Belvidere.

 September: The Mortgage Processing Department relocated from the Belvidere office to 7160 Argus Drive in Rockford, IL.
 The Mortgage Center houses the bank’s mortgage underwriters and processors.

-In June Blackhawk Bank broke ground for a full-service banking center at 3101 11th Street in Rockford, IL.
-On November 11th the bank opened to meet the financial needs of this diverse corridor populated by manufacturers, businesses, families and individuals.
+In June, Blackhawk Bank broke ground for a full-service banking center at 3101 11th Street in Rockford, IL.
+On November 11th, the banking center opened to meet the financial needs of this diverse corridor populated by manufacturers, businesses, families and individuals.

 In April, the Bank launched Mobile Banking so that wherever clients may be, so is Blackhawk Bank.

 2011 & 2012